 Employers have been focused on the distinction between employees and independent contractors of late.
 The classification considers numerous factors and comes with it serious consequences.
 An incorrect decision to label a worker as an independent contractor could result in significant liability.

 An area that has received less attention is the impact of classifying a worker as an independent contractor to a noncompetition agreement (noncompete).
 Will the noncompete be enforceable against the independent contractor?

-The Eight Circuit recently addressed this question in Ag Spectrum Co. v.
+The 8th Circuit recently addressed this question in Ag Spectrum Co. v.
 Elder.
 In that case, Ag Spectrum contracted with Vaughn Elder to work as an independent contractor and entered into a three-year noncompete agreement.

 Ag Spectrum Co. v.
 Elder

 Elder worked for Ag Spectrum selling fertilizer, nutrients and crop-management services.
 He sold only Ag Spectrum products in exchange for a 1 percent loyalty payment every five years.

 Elder supplied his work materials at his own expense.
 He was not an employee for tax purposes.
 He was prohibited from participating in Ag Spectrum’s employee benefit plan, and was not covered by Ag Spectrum’s workers’ compensation policy.